Online MBA Program in Statistics

 - Making appropriate recommendations to managers or clients

 The average market research analyst made an average wage of $63,120 per year as of May 2018.
-Job availability for this position is much higher than average and expected to increase 23% by the year 2026.
+Job availability for this position is much higher than average and is expected to increase by 23% by 2026.

 Insurance Claims Examiner